RockyNiu/udacity-blockchain-nano-4/README.md

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.

+Please install the following versions to work best with project starter codes

+* Truffle v5.8.0 (core: 5.8.0)
+* Ganache v7.7.6
+* Solidity - ^0.8.0 (solc-js)
+* Node v18.14.2
+* Web3.js v1.8.2

 To install, download or clone the repo, then:
+`git config --global url."https://github.com/".insteadOf git://github.com/`
 `npm install`
 `truffle compile`